 Eligibility to register.
-To register, you cannot have any financial or negative service indicators.
+To register, you cannot have any financial or other negative service indicators.
 If one exists, the system identifies the office to contact to clear you for registration.

 Adding or dropping courses.
 There are deadlines and restrictions on changing your course load.
-Refer to the information on drop and withdraw, and deadline dates under Deadlines to Cancel, Drop and Withdraw.
+Refer to the information on drop and withdraw, and deadline dates under “Deadlines to Cancel, Drop and Withdraw.”
 Note: If you fail to attend both of the first two class meetings, you are subject to being dropped from the class at the discretion of the teaching department.

 Deadlines and restrictions apply to changing your course load.
 Refer to the information on drop and withdraw, and deadline dates.
 You may use the system to add a course through the second day of classes in each session.
 You may use the system to drop a course through the second day of classes as long as you remain registered for at least one course.
 You may not use the system to reduce your course load to zero credit hours; instead you have to withdraw.
-See Deadlines to Cancel, Drop and Withdraw for drop and withdraw deadlines.
+See “Deadlines to Cancel, Drop and Withdraw” for drop and withdrawal deadlines.

 Course restrictions.
 The ADD function also identifies any course restrictions specific to the course section that you are requesting.
 Academic departments may restrict course sections by student classification (freshman, sophomore, junior, senior, etc), major, school, or any combination of the above.
 If you are not eligible to register for a course section, the system does not permit you to add it.
-Contact the teaching department for approval to have a course added.
+Contact the teaching department to request approval to have a course added.

 Pass/Fail.
 By action of the Faculty Council, Pass/Fail is not an option during the summer, except when a course is regularly offered only on a pass/fail basis.

 Cancelling Your Registration.
 If you registered for classes, but changed your mind and do not want to attend a summer session, it is your responsibility to make sure that your registration is cancelled.
 If you cancel, you have no registration (no entry is made on your permanent academic record, no tuition and fees are charged, and no grades or credit are issued).
-Contact the University Registrar to make sure that your cancellation is confirmed.

 WARNING: If you do not cancel, your registration remains on your record; you will be billed and will receive a failing grade.